genexliu/ember-cli-fast-table/README.md

 The new Glimmer rendering engine on Ember 1.13 fixes this performance killer.
 If you are not on 1.13 yet, I strongly recommend you to upgrade, but if you are somewhat stuck on Ember 1.12, this addon can be your friend.

 ## Usage
-Let's say that you have the following template and computed property for a large table tabelData that changes when someChangingAttr gets updated:
+Let's say that you have the following template and computed property for a large table tableData that changes when someChangingAttr gets updated:
 ```html
 <table>
   {{#each row in tableData}}